White Sands National Monument - an ongoing collection of photos starting in 2006

 return to index

 White Sands National Monument is close to Alamogordo, New Mexico, where I have had family for decades, and still do.
 I also have two long-time friends in nearby Tularosa.
-My first trips with my brother's kids to White Sands was in the 1980s and has continued since.
+My first trips with my brother's kids to White Sands were in the 1980s and has continued since.

 And any camera will do well here; you just can't go wrong.
 Most of the images below were taken with a Canon Powershot G Series point & shoot digital camera.